MdShamimIslam/wedlockBD-client/README.md

-# 💒 WedlockBD - A Premium Matrimonial Platform (Client-Side)
+# 💒 WedlockBD - A Premium Matrimonial Platform

 Welcome to **WedlockBD**, a modern, feature-rich matrimonial platform designed to connect individuals seeking life partners.
 This is the **Frontend/Client-side** implementation built with React and Vite.